fhzhkunming/ST558_project/README.md

 # head(combined_tidy_salary_data)
 ```

-### 1.3.2 A function to query life quality scores of state capital cities in the US
+### 1.4.3 Query life quality scores of state capital cities in the US

 ``` r
 # Define a function to fetch city data